Indian National Army: Free India Legion

 Major Iwaichi Fujiwara greets Mohan Singh.
 Circa April 1942.

 Before the start of World War II, Japan and South-East Asia were major refuges for exiled Indian nationalists.
 Meanwhile, Japan had sent intelligence missions, notably under Maj.
 Iwaichi Fujiwara, into South Asia to gather support from the Malayan sultans, overseas Chinese, the Burmese resistance and the Indian independence movement.
 The Minami Kikan successfully recruited Burmese nationalists, while the F Kikan was successful in establishing contacts with Indian nationalists in exile in Thailand and Malaya.
-Fujiwara, later self-described as "Lawrence of the Indian National Army" (after Lawrence of Arabia) is said to have been a man committed to the values which his office was supposed to convey to the expatriate nationalist leaders, and found acceptance among them.
+Fujiwara, later self-described as "Lawrence of the Second Indian National Army" (after Lawrence of Arabia) is said to have been a man committed to the values which his office was supposed to convey to the expatriate nationalist leaders, and found acceptance among them.
 His initial contact was with Giani Pritam Singh and the Thai-Bharat Cultural Lodge.
 At the outbreak of World War II in South-East Asia, 70,000 Indian troops (mostly Sikhs) were stationed in Malaya.
 In Japan's spectacular Malayan Campaign many Indian prisoners-of-war were captured, including nearly 45,000 after the fall of Singapore alone.
 The conditions of service within the British-Indian Army and the social conditions in Malaya had led to dissension among these troops.
 From these prisoners, the First Indian National Army was formed under Mohan Singh.
 Singh was an officer in the British-Indian Army who was captured early in the Malayan campaign.
 His nationalist sympathies found an ally in Fujiwara and he received considerable Japanese aid and support.
 Ethnic Indians in Southeast Asia also supported the cause of Indian independence and had formed local leagues in Malaya before the war.
 These came together with encouragement from Japan after the occupation, forming the Indian Independence League (IIL).